Strategic Ranking: Welfare analysis

 The result follows because both aspects of the school's private utility increases with the cutoff $c$ in a two-level policy: first, as $c$ increases, the school admits higher ranked applicants and the scores of the admitted applicants increase with the rank of the admitted applicants; second, increasing $c$ increases $\ell_1$, which, as per \Cref{corr:effectcomparativestatics}, further increases the equilibrium effort levels (and thus the post-effort scores) of the highest ranked applicants.
 Note that this effect occurs even though rankings of applicants are identical under any $\lambda$ (\Cref{lem:rankpreservedindex}).

 A natural question is whether the deterministic decision policy also maximizes $\Util\pri$ among all $K$-level policies for $K>2$.
-The following result shows that the answer in general is negative.
+Surprisingly, the answer in general is negative.

-\begin{restatable}[]{proposition}{counterexPrivateUtil} There exists a setting where a $3$-level policy achieves higher $\Util\pri$ than non-randomized admissions. \end{restatable}
+\begin{restatable}[]{proposition}{counterexPrivateUtil} A $3$-level policy may achieve strictly higher $\Util\pri$ than non-randomized admissions. \end{restatable} This result provides a perhaps counter-intuitive insight for practice: \textit{even for a school maximizing its own utility}, deterministically accepting the top students is not generally optimal -- schools could improve on both student welfare and its own utility by randomizing.
 The counter-example used to prove the above proposition involves picking a skill distribution (the distribution of $f(\theta_\true)$) with a long tail.
-That is, if the skill level $f(\theta_\pre)$ of applicants with rankings above the optimal deterministic cutoff $1-\rho$ is relatively high, then the school can improve $\Util\pri$ by using a three-level policy that further increases the competition for higher admission probability and incentivizes higher scores among the top ranked applicants.
+That is, if the skill level $f(\theta_\pre)$ of applicants with rankings above the optimal deterministic cutoff $1-\rho$ is relatively high, then the school can improve $\Util\pri$ by using a three-level policy that increases the competition for high admission probability and incentivizes higher scores among the top ranked applicants.